ceefour/feedburner/README.txt

  * Frequently Asked Questions (FAQ)
  * Known Issues
  * More Information
- * How Can I Contribute?
+ * How Can You Contribute?

 INTRODUCTION